fetchai/docs/pages/guides/agents/message-verification.md

 # How to use uAgents to verify messages 📬🔐
 ## Introduction

-In this guide, we want to show how to set up the code for two μAgents to exchange messages with one another, and sign them to ensure authenticity and prevent tampering.
+The emergence of decentralized technologies has introduced new possibilities for secure communication and data exchange.
+In this guide, we will delve into the process of setting up a scenario where two μAgents communicate with each other, employing cryptographic methods to verify the messages exchanged between them.
+We will showcase how to create a secure messaging environment using uAgents, where messages are not only exchanged but also signed and verified to prevent unauthorized access and tampering.

 ## Walk-through

-1. First of all, we need to navigate towards the directory you created for your project.
+1. First of all, you need to navigate towards the directory you created for your project.

 2. In here, let's create a Python script for this task and name it: `touch message_verification.py`.